 Dino is going to want to go to the Fossil World Discovery Center at some point.
 There are 10 animatronic dinosaurs there for him to socialise with!
 He’s a pack animal, so he loves his herd.

 The Badlands are such an incredibly unique place, and it’s a shame that most people only ever see them in summer.
-Watching the snow fall over their massive dunes is stunningly beautiful.
-If you go to Midland Provincial Park, you can enjoy the interpretative trail and have a winter picnic.
-What’s more, if you come in November, you’ll see Drumheller’s Festival of Lights.
-There will be a variety of lights, but the main ones will be on the annual Christmas tree light up!
+Catching the beautiful fall colours cover the Badlands and watching the snow fall over their massive dunes is stunningly beautiful.
+Barneys Adventure Farm has some great fall fun and you can’t miss out on getting lost in the corn maze at The Sunny Spot If you go to Midland Provincial Park, you can enjoy the interpretative trail and have a fall or winter picnic.
+What’s more, if you come in November, you’ll see Drumheller’s Festival of Lights which is the start to the holiday season with the annual Christmas tree light up!
 There are activities too, including live entertainment, wagon rides, fire pits, smore stations, and Santa.
 Shops often stay open later during the festival, so you can even spot some shopping too.

 Dino is no swine!
 He loves cultural attractions, and he has three favourites.
 The first one is the Atlas Coal Mine National Historic Site, a bite of Alberta’s history.
 Go on various tours, from a train ride to working like the miners did, climb the last wooden tipple in Canada, see the mining tunnels, or regale yourselves with stories of Drumheller’s history and a venture into areas not normally accessible by the public.